seeamkhan/auto-email-sender/README.md

 Send the email.
 Logout from the sender email account.
 Login to the recipient email account.
-Check and verify the data entered is correct.
+Check and verify the data entered are correct.